bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 These messages do not impact on the main functionality of the unit.

-Some examples of these warning messages include
+Some examples of these warning messages, which are followed by backtrace stackdumps, include include

     WARNING: CPU: X PID: XX at mm/vmalloc.c:XXX vunmap_range_noflush+0xXX/0xXX